Set Current Location

 Big Cat Rescue is the largest accredited sanctuary in the world dedicated entirely to abused and abandoned big cats.
 They are home to over 100 lions, tigers, bobcats, cougars and other species, most of whom have been abandoned, abused, orphaned, saved from being turned into fur coats, or retired from performing acts.
 Their dual mission is to provide the best home they can for the cats in their care and educate the public about the plight of these majestic animals, both in captivity and in the wild, to end abuse and avoid extinction.

-Japan is a land of whimsical nuances, so the existence of a land dominated only by purrs and prowls is rather unsurprising.
-Lying just across the Oshika Peninsula, Tashirojima is a feline wonderland where furry, four-legged creatures outmeasure humans.
-Nourished by the azure waters of the mighty Pacific, Cat Island once thrived with a thousand humans, however, over time, the population has dwindled down to a mere hundred.
-The enormous existence of cats hearkens back to the Edo era, and a belief system which established that feeding cats welcomed prosperity.
-To validate this belief is Neko-jinja, a humble cat shrine which lies nestled in the island's very heart.
-Having found itself frequently mentioned in the media, Tashirojima is one of the best-kept cat islands of the country, and also one of the most intriguing places residing in its capacious recesses.
+Lying just off the coast of the Oshika Peninsula, Tashirojima is a small island that is dominated by furry, four-legged felines.
+Here, the stray cats far outnumber the humans who call this their home.
+Surrounded by the azure waters of the mighty Pacific, Japan's Cat Island was once home to about a thousand humans, however, over time, the population has dwindled down to a mere hundred.
+The enormous population of cats hearkens back to the Edo era, and a belief which suggests that feeding cats is a sure-fire way to attract prosperity.
+An ode to this belief is Neko-jinja, a humble cat shrine which lies nestled in the island's very heart.
+Having captured the imagination of the world at large, Tashirojima is often featured in media and is one of the best-kept cat islands of the country.

 Inspired by a Japanese culture, this is the first of its kind in Vienna.
 Cafe Neko which means cat cafe in Japanese opened its doors in 2012.
 The five resident felines have their own 'cat furniture' and are friendly enough to allow guests to pet them.
 The decor is designed keeping these agile creatures in mind complete with scratch posts, climbing walls and more.
 Drink coffee from traditional Viennese roasters along with homemade cakes or you can also order yourself some Japanese tea.